cooscoos/Hoive/README.md

 - install on virtual machine and list dependencies in readme
 - play test to spot bugs in base game

-### Client

-- Write tests to probe local client's use of BoardActions and Req:: enums.

 ### Server

 - Reinstate connection to db with pool
-- Test that db games / users are being wiped on leave.
+- Check that db games / users are being wiped on leave.

 ### Low priority